 - Involuntary manslaughter

 To establish this defence and negate the specific intent that is a vital ingredient to a murder conviction, it will be necessary to obtain and serve complex medical evidence as to the state of mind of the accused at the time of the offence and leading up to it.

-The act must have negated the ability of the accused to properly control his or her behaviour, such that at the time the accused did the act his or her behaviour was triggered by something that the laws has defined the circumstances as having to be of an “extremely grave character and having caused justifiable sense of being seriously wronged”.
-It is possible that the “fear of serious violence from the victim” can itself amount to a loss of self-control, even if it is not enough to provide a defence of “self-defence”.
+The act must have negated the ability of the accused to properly control his or her behaviour, such that at the time the accused did the act his or her behaviour was triggered by something that the laws has defined the circumstances as having to be of an ‘extremely grave character and having caused justifiable sense of being seriously wronged’.
+It is possible that the fear of serious violence from the victim can itself amount to a loss of self-control, even if it is not enough to provide a defence of ‘self-defence’.

 A suicide pact is a common agreement between two or more persons, the objective being the death of all of them.
 The accused must have intended to die in the pact and is shown compassion by being accused of manslaughter rather than murder.

-So-called ‘one punch’ assaults – whereby the accused has struck the victim once to the face using a clenched fist, but the victim has fallen to the floor, striking their head on the kerb and causing severe head truma, which in turn causes death.
-In this scenario, it would be clear that the accused did not intend to inflict really serious injury or kill the victim but that the consequence i.e. the death, was a reckless result of the initial assault.
+So-called ‘one punch’ assaults – whereby the accused has struck the victim once using a clenched fist but the victim has fallen to the floor, striking their head on the kerb causing severe head trauma which in turn causes death – are deemed as involuntary manslaughter.
+In this scenario, it would be clear that the accused did not intend to inflict serious injury or kill the victim but that the consequence -the death – was a reckless result of the initial assault.

-The judge may impose other sentences including a prison sentence, suspended imprisonment or community service—the decision will depend on the surrounding factors, and take into account age and previous convictions.
+The judge may impose other sentences including a prison sentence, suspended imprisonment or community service.
+The decision will depend on the surrounding factors and take into account age and previous convictions.